Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2

 Observe that if $f$ is a dilation, then for every integer $k\geq 0$, $g_k'$, $g_k^*$, $f_k^*$, $f_k^{\#}$, and $f_i$ are all dilations.
 Also, note that for every integer $k\geq 0$ and real number $r>0$ with $r\geq \ell$, $g_k^*(r)\geq r\geq \ell$.

-Now, let $r$ be defined as in the statement of \cref{ANdimSCLemma}; we need to show that $G$ admits a $(n'+1,r,f_k(r))$-colouring with colours $\{1,\dots,n'+1\}$ that extends $c_Z$.
+Now, let $r$ be defined as in the statement of \cref{ANdimSCLemma}; we need to show that $G$ admits an $(n'+1,r,f_k(r))$-colouring with colours $\{1,\dots,n'+1\}$ that extends $c_Z$.
 We do this via induction, primarily on $k$ and secondarily on $|V(G)|$.